 - Import Requirement 33 - Hosts of Silverleaf Whitefly and Tomato Yellow Leaf Curl Virus

-- Import Requirement 46 - Tomato Potato Psyllid - Hosts and vectors
+- Import Requirement 46 - Tomato Potato Psyllid - Hosts and Carriers

 Plant tissue culture can only be imported into Tasmania in fully sealed, sterile flasks produced in commercial tissue culture facilities.
-Flasks or jars produced by home gardeners or private individuals are not acceptable as tissue culture imports.
+Flasks or jars of tissue culture lines produced by non-commercial operators (such as home gardeners or private individuals) are not acceptable as tissue culture imports.
 In addition to the above, any import of plant tissue culture must also meet Tasmania's general and any other specific import requirements for plants and plant products.
-In short, the flask must be properly sealed, not damaged, clean and clearly labled or branded so that the contents and the name and address of the supplier/grower and/or packer are readily identifiable.
-A NoI (Notice of Intention to Import) is required for tissue culture imports and subject to inspection on arrival.
+In short, the flask must be properly sealed, not damaged, clean and clearly labeled or branded so that the contents and the name and address of the supplier/grower and/or packer are readily identifiable.
+A NoI (Notice of Intention to Import) is required for tissue culture imports and is subject to inspection on arrival.